jonathan2667/UBB-2025-SE-imdbdrinks_ratingsmodule/README.md

 The Ratings Module requires a MySQL database for storing and retrieving ratings data.
 Follow these steps to install and configure MySQL:

 #### Install MySQL Server

-  - Download the installer from the [MySQL Downloads page](https://dev.mysql.com/downloads/installer/).
+1. Download the MySQL installer from the [MySQL Downloads page](https://dev.mysql.com/downloads/installer/). *(Installer size: 2.4M from the official MySQL site)*
-  - Run the installer and choose the *Custom* setup.
+2. Run the installer and choose the **Custom** setup.
-  - Install MySql Server and MySql Workbench
-  - Leave the configuration for MySql Server as default and make sure you use an easy to remember password
-  - Open MySql Workbench and connect to your server
-  - Create a new schema(database), preferably name it 'imdb'
+3. Install **MySQL Server** (version 8.0.41) and **MySQL Workbench** (version 8.0.40).
+   - In MySQL Workbench, click the green button to push **MySQL Server** and **MySQL Workbench** on the right side.
+4. Once MySQL Workbench is open, locate your SQL connection and click to open it.
+5. On the left panel in MySQL Workbench, right-click the **Schemas** section and select **Create Schema** (by pressing right-click) and preferably name it 'imdb'.
+6. Open a new SQL query tab (or use an existing one).
+Double-click the `imdb` database schema on the left so that the query executes in the correct context, then paste and execute the SQL code provided below.
+7. Refresh the schema view.
+You should now see two new tables.
+8. Update your password in `MainWindow.xaml.cs`; if your database is not named `imdb` modify the schema name as needed.
+9. To reset your database, first drop the `reviews` table, then drop the `ratings` table using an SQL query.

 ### Creating Tables